Last Updated on

-Although there are many cable modems coming in the market with DOCSIS 3.1 (and have backward compatibility with DOCSIS 3.0) speed but many ISP simply don’t support that much speed.
-The ones which do so, do that in very limited number of cities in the US.
+Although there are many cable modems coming in the market with DOCSIS 3.1 (and have backward compatibility with DOCSIS 3.0) speed, many ISP simply don’t support that much speed.
+The ones which do so, do that in a very limited number of cities in the US.

 So, unless you live in a gigabit internet area, there’s no need to rush for DOCSIS 3.1 cable modem, just for the sake of future proofing.

 Another thing you’ll notice besides a DOCSIS version, is numbers like 16✕4 or 8✕4.
 This is basically the number of downstream channels and the number of upstream channels.